Are the powerful more likely to cheat?

 Research has previously shown that upper-class individuals are more likely to behave unethically than lower-class people.
 But, says David Dubois, lead researcher of a new paper in the Journal of Personality and Social Psychology, it’s not that simple: both groups behave unethically in different contexts.

 This distinction is important, says Dubois.
-Previous research has only tested unethical behavior that is selfish—it turns out that when unselfish unethical behavior is tested too, lower-SES individuals are just as likely to be unethical.
+Previous research has only tested unethical behaviour that is selfish—it turns out that when unselfish unethical behaviour is tested too, lower-SES individuals are just as likely to be unethical.

 But, how to do that?
 The evidence was rather overwhelming this was not the case…